christophernagel/swell-track/README.md

-# SwellTracker: Physics-Informed Wave Forecasting with Spatiotemporal Transformers
+# SwellTracker: Physics-Informed Wave Forecasting with a Spatiotemporal Transformer

 **A deep learning system for predicting ocean wave conditions using multi-station buoy networks and physics-informed neural networks.**